Thelma Carpenter: Career

 Broadway appearances include Memphis Bound with Bill Robinson, Inside U.S.A. with Beatrice Lillie, the 1952 revival of Shuffle Along with Avon Long, Ankles Aweigh with Betty and Jane Kean and the title role in Hello, Dolly! in which she replaced Pearl Bailey more than 100 times and became the fully billed matinee star, with her name in all of the ads.
 It was in Dolly that she was seen by a producer from Paramount who signed her to co-star as the mother in the TV version of Neil Simon's Barefoot in the Park.
 She created the role of Irene Paige in Bubbling Brown Sugar, starring in the Philadelphia and Washington engagements, but left prior to the Broadway opening, and was featured in the original workshop production of Taking My Turn.

 Carpenter toured nationally as the showstopping "Berthe" in Bob Fosse's production of Pippin, the same year she filmed her major production number "He's The Wizard" for Sidney Lumet's film version of The Wiz.
 Fosse and Lumet arranged their schedules so that she could do both projects.
 She recorded for Majestic, RCA Victor, Columbia and Coral and her answer-record to Elvis Presley, "Yes, I'm Lonesome Tonight", reached the Billboard Top 60 in 1961.
 She also had a critically acclaimed album, "Thinking of You Tonight".

 Carpenter's television appearances began as early as the 1940s (including Cavalcade of Stars with Jackie Gleason, Ed Sullivan's Toast of the Town, "Floor Show" with Eddie Condon and "Kreisler Bandstand" with Duke Ellington), and she was prominently featured on the 1993 NBC special Apollo Theater Hall of Fame with Diana Ross, Eric Clapton and Bill Cosby.

 A 26-track compilation of her major recordings entitled "Seems Like Old Times" was issued by Sepia Records in 2006.
 An album compilation with Ellis Larkins and Alec Wilder entitled Souvenir, is available on Audiophile Records.
 A compilation of her Eddie Cantor radio appearances from 1945-46, plus live performances with Duke Ellington, Count Basie, Teddy Wilson, Eddie Condon, and Garland Wilson was released in May, 2024 by Jasmine Records.

 Acting career

 In the 1970s, Carpenter began an acting career and starred in the sitcom version of Barefoot in the Park, as well as several television movies, (The Devil's Daughter), comedy shows, and such feature films as The Wiz and The Cotton Club.

 Death

-Carpenter suffered cardiac arrest and died in New York on May 14, 1997.
-She was cremated and left no immediate survivors.
+Carpenter suffered cardiac arrest and died in her apartment in New York on May 14, 1997.